-- Conceive and develop projects in eco-social design from problem finding to prototyping - Research on the projects theme, including field research, collecting information and narratives, interviewing and reading - Develop an iterative design cycle that informs each process constantly seeking answers to the questions of "what," "how," "why," "where," and "for whom." - Analyze the context of the project, map stakeholders, approach external experts, find for synergies across all areas and collaborate with partners - Think, communicate and act across diverse areas and disciplines.
-Make complex issues tangible by design, visualization and storytelling - Plan, organize and manage the project defining objectives and deadlines - Be aware of hidden meanings and bring critical reflections by looking at them from different perspectives - Take decisions and imagine their possible impacts - Prototype, implement and test the integrated projects.
+- Conceive and develop projects in eco-social design from problem finding to prototyping - Research on the projects theme, including field research, collecting information, narratives, interviewing and reading - Develop an iterative design cycle that informs each process constantly seeking answers to the questions of "what," "how," "why," "where," and "for whom." - Analyze the context of the project, map stakeholders, approach external experts, find for synergies across all areas and collaborate with partners

+- Think, communicate and act across diverse areas and disciplines.
+Make complex issues tangible by design, visualization and storytelling - Plan, organize and manage the project defining objectives and deadlines - Be aware of hidden meanings and bring critical reflections by looking at them from different perspectives - Take decisions and imagine their possible impacts - Create hands-on prototyping, implementing and testing their hypothesis.
 Consider it in a long term period through a speculative approach.
 Evaluate its sustainability and possible market placement.